 You can’t reason with alcoholism, and you can’t change it.
 As painful as it is, alcoholics can use the love you have for them against you.
 Problem drinkers are master manipulators, often seizing on the goodness and compassion of others for their own gain.

 So when it comes to dealing with alcoholism, the actions we have to take feel counterintuitive.
 For example, when a loved one calls you from jail asking for bail money, your love for them may drive you to give them the money.
 The idea of your loved one in jail terrifies and disappoints you.
 You want to help them get out.

-It’s not easy to admit that your love, money, you name it can’t help a troubled loved one.
+It’s not easy to admit that your love, money, dedication, loyalty—you name it—can’t help an alcoholic loved one.
 It can be even harder to recognize that in the face of alcoholism, your best efforts just might not be enough.

 2. Empower yourself.

 Get equipped with the tools you need to protect yourself from someone’s alcoholism.

 Addiction is contagious.
 No, we don’t mean you’ll catch alcoholism, but the disease will absorb everything and everyone around it.
 Resentment, fear, anger, jealousy, denial, dishonesty, and codependency—these are just a few of the hallmarks of alcoholism.
 And they can take you down too.

 We’ve seen it more times than we count, and we’ve been there too.
 Family and friends begin to interact with the alcoholic in the same way the alcoholic interacts with booze.
 And just like the alcoholic is powerless over alcohol, the family is powerless over the disease of alcoholism in their loved one.
 The addiction for the family becomes trying to control or save the alcoholic.